railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_lots.rst

 * Manufacturing lots (batch numbers) are represented by a unique product or an assembly of identical products leaving the same production.
 They are usually identified by bar codes stuck on the products.
-The batch can be identied for your supplier or your company.
+The batch can be identified for your supplier or your company.

 * Tracking numbers are logistical lots by which you can identify the container for a set of products.
 This corresponds, for example, to the pallet numbers on which several different products are stocked.

-These lots can be encoded on all stock moves and, more precisely, on goods-in lines, internal moves and product deliveries.
+These lots can be encoded on all stock moves and, specifically, on goods-in lines, internal moves and product deliveries.

 .. figure:: images/picking_form_line.png